Chart Color Schemes

 Fig Tree Pocket features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 88.4% of all households, including 55.8% couples with children, 23.7% couples without children, and 8.0% single parent families.
-Non-family households comprise the remaining 11.6%, with lone person households at 9.4% and group households at 2.4%.
+Family households account for 88.4 percent of all households, including 55.8 percent couples with children, 23.7 percent couples without children, and 8.0 percent single parent families.
+Non-family households constitute the remaining 11.6 percent, with lone person households at 9.4 percent and group households comprising 2.4 percent of the total.
 The median household size is 3.2 people, larger than the Greater Brisbane average of 3.0.

 Frequently Asked Questions - Households